When comparing Cabo San Lucas vs Cancun, which do you go for?

 This is true for the rest of the state, but the locations near the southern tip including La Paz and Cabo are very safe and there’s no need for concern.

-Most visits by foreigners are trouble-free, but for more information on Cabo, visit our page: is Cabo San Lucas Safe?
+Most visits by foreigners are trouble-free, but for more information on Cabo, visit the page: is Cabo San Lucas Safe for more info.

 Is Cabo San Lucas Expensive?

 Compared with the average prices in Cancun, Cabo is slightly cheaper.